SmKou/mr-roboger-neighborhood/README.md

 This app was developed on the idea of test driven development and the tests can be viewed and executed in the console.
 Refer to Known Bugs.

+### Under Consideration

+This list is for functionality that may be added to the project.

+- Styling on displayed numbers and words
+- Special styling for date and time with real-time display
+- Include options: reverse order
+- Customize form: user name, age, favorite number

 ## Setup

 This project will not be accepting pull requests, but you may fork the project for your own use.